MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 ## <a name="withstartdate~string-startdate~"></a>withStartDate(string startDate)
 Sets the date when you want ads in the ad group to start serving.
-Call this method only if you want ads in the group to start serving on a specific date; otherwise, ads may begin serving immediately.
+Call this method only if you want ads in the group to start serving on a specific date; otherwise, ads start serving immediately.

 ### Arguments
 |Name|Type|Description|